-As of June 30, 2017, there were no outstanding options to purchase any shares of common stock granted under the Plan.
+As of June 30, 2020, there were no outstanding options to purchase any shares of common stock granted under the Plan.
 Options granted in the future under the Plan are within the discretion of our Board or our compensation committee.
-The following table summarizes the number of shares of our common stock authorized for issuance under our equity compensation plans as of June 30, 2017.
+The following table summarizes the number of shares of our common stock authorized for issuance under our equity compensation plans as of June 30, 2020.

-Plan category Number of securities to be issued upon exercise of outstanding options, warrants and rights (a) Weighted- average exercise price of outstanding options, warrants and rights (b) Number of securities remaining available for future issuance under equity compensation plans (excluding securities reflected in column (a)) Equity compensation plans approved by security holders (a) \$ 1,618,615 Equity compensation plans not approved by security holders - Total \$ - 1,618,615
+Number of

+Securities

+Remaining

+available for

+Number of Future

+securities to Issuance

+be issued Weighted- Under

+upon average Equity

+exercise exercise compensation

+of price of Plans

+outstanding outstanding (excluding

+options, options, securities

+warrants warrants reflected in

+and rights and rights column (a))

+Plan category (a) (b) (c)

+Equity compensation plans approved by security holders \$ - 371,511

+Equity compensation plans not approved by security holders

+Total \$ - 371,511